cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Frontend: HTML + CSS + TypeScript \
 Graph visualisation: canvas
 === Device Compatibility
 The blockchain simulator is designed to run entirely in the browser.
 Therefore a JavaScript supporting browser is required.
 The simulator will be optimised for modern desktop and laptop environments using Chromium browsers (Google Chrome, Microsoft Edge, Opera).
 Mobile browsers may support basic interactios, but visualisation features are best experienced on computer systems.
 The device running to program should have at least a refresh rate of 60Hz to run the `requestAnimationFrame()` function in canvas to visualise blockchain workflow.
+Since the code for mining will be using multiple threads (>10 logical processors) in the CPU, a computer of a better specification will be more optimised.
 ==== TypeScript
 I will be using TypeScript to develop my blockchain simulator.
 TypeScript is a superset of JavaScript that adds types, interfaces, and other features to enhance code quality and maintainability.
 Here are some reasons why TypeScript is a good choice for this project:
 + Type Safety: TypeScript's static typing helps catch errors at compile time, reducing bugs in runtime.
 This is  important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
 It also helps me to think about the input and output of the functions while doing modular coding